theogwo/HeadTTS/README.md

 connect to and use the HeadTTS Node.js WebSocket/RESTful server.

 ## Create instance and connect

+An example of how to create the class instance and connect to the first supported/available endpoint:

 ```javascript
 import { HeadTTS } from "./modules/headtts.mjs";